Ancient Greek God Dionysus: Birth Story, Powers, Meaning & Symbols

 Worship of Dionysus

-Hera caused Dionysus to go mad.
+In one account of the myths, Hera caused Dionysus to go mad.
 This made him roam the world from place to place aimlessly.
 While on his journey around the world, Dionysus impacted the craft of wine making to humans.
 Wherever he went, he taught people how to make the best type of wine from grapes.
 As a result, the cult of Dionysus flourished in those places.

-During some rituals, the Greeks honored Dionysus by consuming excessive amounts of wine.
+During some rituals, the ancient Greeks honored Dionysus by consuming excessive amounts of wine.
 They also danced and partied for days.
 It is believed that, the spirit of Dionysus resided in all those that took part in the merry making.
 Owing to the alcohol content in the wine, the drinker lost control of him/herself, thereby paving way for the god Dionysus to be summoned to inhabit the individual.

 From around the 6th century BC, Dionysus cults and worship centers flourished tremendously in Athens.
 Another famous place of worship of Dionysus was Dion.